aosabook/500lines/image-filters/image-filters.markdown

 Using a smaller range will allow us to group together similar hues.
 Using a 360 degree range, it’s unlikely that we will be able to tell the difference between a hue of 224 and a hue of 225, as the difference is very small.
-If we make the range one-third of that instead, 120, both these hues become 75 after rounding.
+If we make the range one-third of that, 120, both these hues become 75 after rounding.

 We can change the range of hues using `colorMode`.
 If we call `colorMode(HSB, 120)` we have just made our hue detection a bit less than half as exact as if we used